TanushreeYandra/data-512-homework_2/README.md

 The final output file for the analysis was a merged dataframe created by merging the three datasets discussed earlier.
 The file was saved as a CSV file with six columns - state, regional_division, population, article_title, revision_id and article_quality.
 Apart from population and revision_id which were integers, the rest four columns were string values.

+There are quite a many considerations about the data - both source and the output files.
+While the source data had a lot of preprocessing to do, the output files had some interesting thing to consider.
+Both these aspects have been covered in detail in the 'Coverage_And_Quality_Analysis' notebook of the repository.

+### Research Implications: